 Battery drain, slow charging and system-hogging apps are just some of the problems Android phones have with poor battery performance.
 But we're here to help.
 In this guide, we run you through eight of the worst battery problems you might be having and provide solutions to help you through them.

 Jump to a section:

 If you have a smartphone with removable battery, it's simply a case of buying a new one (a major advantage to choosing a smartphone with removable battery).
-If your phone has a non-removable battery then type "remove [your phone name] battery" in the AndroidPIT search bar and we could have a guide showing you how to remove it.
+Unfortunately, the removable battery is fast falling out off favor with manufacturers for a variety of reasons.
+If your phone has a non-removable battery then type "remove [your phone name] battery" in the AndroidPIT search bar and we might have a guide showing you how to remove it.
 Be warned though, that this will void your smartphone warranty.